sceptri/masters-thesis/README.md

 # Computational analysis in neuroscience

-This repository holds sources and materials for Masters' thesis named 'Computational analysis in neuroscience' by Štěpán Zapadlo under the supervision of doc.
+This repository holds sources and materials for Master's thesis named 'Computational analysis in neuroscience' by Štěpán Zapadlo under the supervision of doc.
 RNDr.
 Lenka Přibylová, Ph.D., at the Department of Mathematics and Statistic, Faculty of Science, Masaryk University, Brno.

 ::include{file=partials/abstract.qmd}